Yes, The Postwedding Blues Are a Real Thing—Here's How to Deal

 Settle into your newlywed nest.

 One way to take your mind off the postwedding blues?
 Begin settling into your newlywed nest.
 You've likely received quite a few wedding gifts over the past few months, so start unboxing and curating your home.
-If you've registered for cash funds to upgrade your space, reach out to a contractor for that bathroom reno you've planning, or set up a consultation with an interior designer to redo your living room.
+If you've registered for cash funds to upgrade your space, reach out to a contractor for that bathroom reno you've been planning, or set up a consultation with an interior designer to redo your living room.
 (Psst: This is a great time to start cranking out those thank-you cards too.)

 Reflect on your wedding day.